 The 3 most important things to know about succulent and cactus care

 "A pretty common misconception is that succulents rarely need water," says Greene.
 "It actually depends on the type of succulents and the region, that it originated from."
 For example, some succulents such as aloes and haworthias evolved in regions that got a lot of rain at one period of time followed by periods of drought.

 "This aloe vera plant is a perfect example of a succulent that can hold a lot of water in its leaves," says Greene.
 "You might have seen them grow pretty big and deserts, but even at home, they can get pretty large and leaf size."

 In addition to considering the type of succulent you have, you also have to adjust watering for the time of year.
 "This will dictate how often and how much water it should receive," she says.

 2. You should always water succulents first thing in the morning

 "Another misconception that I hear from my clients all the time, is that succulents can be watered just about any time of day," says Greene.
 "They actually prefer to be watered in the morning, especially before the sun becomes the strongest."

 3. Succulents don't need to be repotted that often

 "[Succulents] don't need to be repotted as often as other houseplants," says Greene.
 "Most succulents grow pretty slowly, as you might know.
-But they also don't want to go into something too big because too much soil will keep the plant, way too moist, and as you also know soil needs to be dry."
-For smaller succulents, consider a small planter with a drainage hole, like the below pot that's 4-inches wide and 3-inches tall.
+But they also don't want to go into something too big because too much soil will keep the plant way too moist…soil needs to be dry."
+For smaller succulents, consider a small planter with a drainage hole, like the below pot that's four inches wide and three inches tall.

 You'll also want to make sure you're using the right soil.
 "You can often purchase your own succulent cacti soil for if you're feeling adventurous, you can make your own," says Greene.
 "You can use regular house bare soil, and just add a little bit of perlite sand or an extra drainage stone."